llanox/RNHotelProject/README.md

-#How to execute the app
+# How to Run the App
 * Go to /api_hotels folder.
 * Install dependecies `npm install`.
 * Start the feathersjs server with `npm start` command.